kavinyao/hackab.it/source/cpp11-features.md

 }
 ```

 Not surprisingly, C++11 anonymous functions support closures.
-You can capture outer variables in `[]`.
+You can capture variables outside the lambda's scope with `[]`.
 A simple example is to find number of values less than `threshold`:

 ```cpp
 vector<int> numbers = {1, 2, 3, 4, 5, 6};